 An information box describing a currently active hint (here the Naked Pairs algorithm).
 These boxes can be popped up by clicking middle mouse on the wand icon when a hint is active and the wand is sloping backwards.

-One of the aims of the games is to help players to learn how to solve the puzzles, hence the hints.
 When a hint is shown the wand icon switches to slope backwards.
 When it is in that position clicking on it with the middle mouse button will cause an information box giving a brief explanation of the hint to pop up (see Hint Info figure).

 At any time the player can click on the thumb icon and the program will check the current state of the puzzle for errors.
 If errors are found they are highlighted and the thumb icon turns to the thumbs down position.
 A further click on the thumb will remove all the incorrect answers.